 It’s so exciting to be working with data innovators at Global 2000 companies with visionary leadership teams who are committed to winning in the experience economy.

-I remember reading the Gartner prediction that by 2020, 86% of companies will be competing on customer experience.
+I remember reading Gartner prediction that by 2020, 86% of companies will be competing on customer experience.
 How accurate was that prediction?

 Well, 93% of CEOs and executives say improving the customer experience is one of their organization’s top 3 priorities in the next two years.
 Check out this post by CX futurist and author Blake Morgan: 20 Stats Tying CEO Involvement To Customer Experience Success.
 Successful transformations are driven by strong leadership.
 But leadership alone isn’t enough.